ysitta/Neural_Network/quiz.md

 ```

 7. The optimizer used to update the weight to minimize the loss function.
 What can you conclude from the model_init and model_tuning about the optimizer?
-  - [ ] Optimizer Adam is more powerful than sgd
+  - [ ] Optimizer Adam is more powerful than Sgd
-  - [ ] Optimizer Sgd is more powerful than adam
+  - [ ] Optimizer Sgd is more powerful than Adam
   - [ ] Both of the optimizers do not influence the model performance

 8. From the two models above(`model_init`, and `model_tuning`), what is the best model for us to pick?